-The sources of the training datasets raise concerns around three issues: exclusion, over-generalization, and exposure \citep{hovy2016social}.
+Often the datasets that underpin these models consist of, essentially, the whole public internet.
+This source raises concerns around three issues: exclusion, over-generalization, and exposure \citep{hovy2016social}.
 Exclusion happens due to the demographic bias in the dataset.
-In the case of language models that are trained on US and UK English scraped from the Internet, datasets may be disproportionately white, male, and young.
+In the case of language models that are trained on English from the U.S.A and U.K. scraped from the Internet, datasets may be disproportionately white, male, and young.
 Therefore, it is not surprising to see white supremacist, misogynistic, and ageist content being over-represented in training datasets \citep{bender2021dangers}.
-Over-generalization stems from the assumption that what we see in the dataset represents what occurs in the real world.
+Over-generalization stems from the assumption that what we see in the dataset represents what actually occurs.
 Words such as `always', `never', `everybody', or `nobody' are frequently used for rhetorical purpose instead of their literal meanings.
-However, language models do not always recognize this and make inference based on generalized statements using these words.
-For instance, hate speech commonly uses generalized language for targeting a group such as `all' and `every', and a model trained on these statements may generate similarly generalized and harmful statements.
-Finally, exposure refers to the relative attention, and hence considerations of importance, given to something.
-In the context of NLP this may be reflected in the emphasis on English-language created under particular circumstances, rather than another languages or circumstances that may be more prevalent.
+But NLP models do not always recognize this and make inferences based on generalized statements using these words.
+For instance, hate speech commonly uses generalized language for targeting a group such as `all' and `every', and a model trained on these statements may generate similarly overstated and harmful statements.
+Finally, exposure refers to the relative attention, and hence consideration of importance, given to something.
+In the context of NLP this may be reflected in the emphasis on English-language terms created under particular circumstances, rather than another language or circumstances that may be more prevalent.

-While these, and other, issues give us pause, the dual-use problem, which is that the same technology can be applied to both good and bad uses, provides motivation.
+While these issues, among others, give us pause, the dual-use problem, which explains that the same technology can be applied for both good and bad uses, provides motivation.
 For instance, while stylometric analysis can reveal the identity of political dissenters, it can also solve the unknown authorship of historic text \citep{hovy2016social}.
-In this paper we are interested in whether given large language models can produce harmful language, can they also identify, or learn to identify, harmful language?
+In this paper we are interested in whether large language models, given that they can produce harmful language, can also identify (or learn to identify) harmful language.